iver-wharf/rfcs/README.md

 ## Disclaimer

-The documents and markdown files in this repository are documentation of our descision making.
-Only to have a place to look back at, similar to meeting notes or recordings, so we can see our previous descisions.
+The documents and markdown files in this repository are documentation of our decision making.
+Only to have a place to look back at, similar to meeting notes or recordings, so we can see our previous decisions.

 **It is not** documentation of how things are meant to be implemented.
 Do not take this repository as the source of truth of how Wharf works.
 Please check